Sebastian-Warma/Big-Data-Analysis-Final-Project/README.md

 # Big-Data-Analysis-Final-Project
 Final Project for Big Data Analysis 2022
 *Research Project by Sebastian Warma and Arastu Sharma*
-## Age-Related Correlates of Blood/CSF Markers in Alzheimer's Disease and Dimentia
+## Modelling Dementia & Alzheimer's Inidence based on Age-Related Correlates in the  Blood and CSF
 Through the attached datasets we hope to evaluate the following research question:
-**Can we develop a model to predict incidence of dementia or alzheimers given a panel of inflammatory biomarkers and alzheimers related protein pathlogy measurement.**
+**Can we develop a model to predict the incidence of dementia or Alzheimers given a panel of neuroinflammatory biomarkers and Alzheimer’s related protein pathology measurement?**

 ### Datasets
 | Dataset | Available | Size | Format | Participants | Description |